lo1ol/DarkroomTimer/README.md

 1. Click view btn to turn on/off a lamp
 2. Hold mode btn and turn encoder, to switch mode
 3. Click mode btn to navigate inside mode
-4. Hold extra btn to reset current printing at any mode (inside mask mode you can fast travel between masks)
+4. Hold encoder btn to reset current printing at any mode (inside mask mode you can fast travel between masks)
 5. Turn encoder in time table to scroll it
 6. Click start btn to start printing at any mode
 7. Hold view and change mode btns to go to settings